USA and the UK

 The petition must be completed by the U.S. citizen/Green Card holder before the foreign applicant begins the visa application procedure.
 The visa application procedure can only begin if and when the petition is accepted.

 What do I Need to Know About the Immigration Petition for an Alien Relative?

-All sections must be completed, and the form needs to meet the necessary administrative standards.
+The U.S. citizen will need to complete Form I-130 (Petition for Alien Relatives).
+All sections must be completed and meet the necessary administrative standards.